hoc-labs/responsive-layout-solution/challenge 04/README.md

 # Flex Navigation

 ## Build Navigation Bar
+Initial requirements:
-* Get all the navigation items next to one another.
+* Display the navigation in a single row using flex.
-* Add a space between all the items.
+* Add spacing between all the items (use sibling CSS selector/margin-left)
 * Expand the padding on the header.
 * Align the left of the navbar with the main content.

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/responsive-challenge6.png)

+## Changes to the Nav Bar

-## Push the Sign-in and Sign-up items to the right
+### Push the Sign-in and Sign-up items to the right

 ![](https://raw.githubusercontent.com/hoc-labs/images/main/responsive-challenge6-2.png)

 ### There are a couple of solutions

-**Create a style to push the last two items to the right**
+**Option 1 - Create a style to push the last two items to the right**

+By adding a style to the first item you want to push to the right and setting the margin-left of that style to auto, the browser will take up all of the available space for the left margin, thereby pushing everything to the right.

 ```markup
 <li class="nav__item nav__item--push-right">